tom-mi/iBrew/help/README_part1.md

 [iKettle 2.0](http://smarter.am/ikettle) and [Smarter Coffee](http://smarter.am/coffee) Interface

 ## Introduction
 iBrew is a (python) interface to iKettle 2.0 and Smarter Coffee devices.
 It includes a console, monitor, command line interface and bridge to [Domoticz](http://domoticz.com).
-You can also use it in your own code. iKettle 2.0 tested only.
+You can also use it in your own code. iKettle 2.0 v19 tested only.
 Please share you Smarter Coffee codes or any other discoveries you made.

+This means your machine is free!
+You can connect it yourself and do whatever you want with it, even if the phone app stops working cuz their servers are down.
+You are in full control!
+You can also interface it with your favorite smarthome controller.
+A working bridge to domoticz is already included!

+   Signed TRiXWooD

 #### Versions
  * v0.0 Bean Grinder Pack